DanielMaritim/add-state/README.md

 State is somehow like a data store to the ReactJS component.

-The map() method is used to create an array by calling a provided function on every element in the calling array.
+The map() method is used to create an array by calling the <b> Friendlist <b> function on every element in the calling array.